 Cons:

 Gravel is a prevalent surface material across the United States for driveways.
 For most applications, the crushed stone used can be easily maintained and available in a different array of colors.
-It is recommended that you hand down your gravel driveway installation to an experienced grade operator to reduce maintenance.
+To reduce maintenance, it is recommended to entrust your gravel driveway installation to an experienced grade operator.
 The following pros & cons provide additional variables to help you narrow down your options:

 Pros: